Documentation Index

 2. Candidates

 Kai’s analyzer agent scans your repository and returns a list of file candidates.
-Each candidate shows:
+Each candidate shows:- File path and line range identifying the optimization target

 - Rationale explaining why this code is a good candidate